-In today’s post of my Leather Clothing Series, I want to illustrate how to style a trendy leather suit from clothes that you already own.
+In this post of my Leather Clothing Series, I want to illustrate how to style a trendy leather suit from clothes that you already own.
 I wore my straight leather pencil skirt with a tailored leather blazer.
 To turn the power look down and not overdo it, I added sneakers.
 Pumps and a structure work bag would turn the outfit or the side of bossy, iron-heart and ice-cold man-eater look. 😉

 Like so often in style, it’s about trying what combination looks the rightest wrong to identify the most stylish look.
 This leather blazer would also look great with straight leather pants in black or leather trousers in a light color like medium gray or gold brown.
 The skirt would also work with a suede or nappa motorcycle jacket, a leather peplum jacket in black or a bright color.
 More on wearing a leather skirt.

 For the styling of your unmatched leather suit proceed like you would do with an unmatched suit of similar style.
 Just make sure that your leather suit doesn’t go into the territory of Rocker Chick unless that’s the style you want.
 However, if you go for that look, resist the urge to wear the look at work.

-Be aware that this leather suit trend is a risky trend dress-code wise.
-Don’t wear this trend to work when you are in the corporate field!
-Yes, not even when a leather skirt or tailored leather blazer are allowed on Casual Friday.
-You don’t wont to scare the heck out of your supervisor, right?
+Be aware that this trend is a risky one dress-code wise.
+Don’t wear it to work when you are in the corporate field!
+Yes, not even when the dress code allows wearing a leather skirt or tailored leather blazer in a Casual Friday outfit.
+You don’t want to scare the heck out of your supervisor, right?

-Get the support to look to your best in life.
-Subscribe to High Latitude Style.
-When I can do it you can do it too.
+Get the inspiration, support, motivation, and tips to look to your best in life.
+Get a subscription to High Latitude Style.
+Deep inside you know when I can do it you can do it too.

-Photos of me: G. Kramm
+Photos: G. Kramm

-© 2013-2018 Nicole Mölders | All rights reserved
+© 2013-2021 Nicole Mölders | All rights reserved